 Did you have fun with Serbian cuisine?
 Which of these are you planning to try out with rakija (local plum brandy)?
 Let us know in the comment section below!
 Also, if you enjoyed this post, don’t forget to read our previous tips on how to say emergency phrases or common Serbian verbs.

 Also, would you like to learn more about the language of Serbia?
 Well, look no further.
 We’ve got the best resources only here at the Ling App.
-Download the Ling App on your Play Store or App Store today and get your language learning journey started on the right foot.
+Download the Ling App on your Play Store or App Store today and start your language learning journey on the right foot.